 Transit must be convenient, reliable and frequent to effectively reduce trips made by single occupancy vehicles.
-In 2010 people took transit for 13% of their trips (including 2% by school bus).
-Our goal is to increase that to 1 in 4 trips (25%) by 2030.
+In 2019 people took transit for 13% of their trips (including 2% by school bus).
+Our goal is to increase that to 1 in 4 trips (25%) by 2030.54

-Over 30,000 (16.5%) of households in the city do not have access to a vehicle, with the highest concentration of carfree individuals living in neighborhoods around downtown Minneapolis.
+Over 30,000 (16.5%) of households in the city do not have access to a vehicle, with the highest concentration of carfree individuals living in neighborhoods around downtown Minneapolis.53

-&lt;sup>42 Household Size by Vehicles Available, U.S. Census Bureau, 2013-2017 American Community Survey 5-Year Estimates
+52 Household Size by Vehicles Available, U.S. Census Bureau, 2013-2017 American Community Survey 5-Year Estimates

-&lt;sup>43 Household Size by Vehicles Available, U.S. Census Bureau, 2013-2017 American Community Survey 5-Year Estimates
+53 Household Size by Vehicles Available, U.S. Census Bureau, 2013-2017 American Community Survey 5-Year Estimates